 The IRS and Illinois deadline to submit 2021 tax forms is April 18, 2023

-International Affairs has created a document which outlines your basic tax filing responsibilities and provides you with valuable resources to meet them.
+International Affairs has created a presentation which outlines your basic tax filing responsibilities and provides you with valuable resources to meet them.
 International Affairs will send you an email in February 2023 with instructions.
+A link to the presentation for the 2022 tax year can be found here:

 To make fulfilling your tax obligations easier, International Affairs offers SAIC students free access to Sprintax Non-Resident Tax Preparation, an online tool which provides federal tax preparation software along with an extensive and easily searchable online tax library.
 Current SAIC international students and OPT students are eligible to create a Sprintax account using an active @saic.edu email address.